 - Make sure that you always have enough medicine.
 Order a new prescription at least 2 weeks before you will run out.

 - Make sure that the medicines you have at home have not reached the ‘best before’ or ‘use by’ date on the packaging.
 Give old medicines to your pharmacist to dispose of.

 If you think someone else may have taken the medicine by accident, contact your doctor straight away.

 - Keep the medicine in a cupboard, away from heat and direct sunlight.

 - It does not need to be kept in the fridge.

 - Make sure that children cannot see or reach the medicine.

-Your doctor or pharmacist will be able to give you more information about cyclophosphamide and about other medicines used to treat nephrotic syndrome.
+Your doctor, pharmacist or nurse will be able to give you more information about Cyclophosphamide and about other medicines used to treat nephrotic syndrome.

 The primary source for the information in this leaflet is the British National Formulary for Children.
 For details on any other sources used for this leaflet, please contact us through our website, www.medicinesforchildren.org.uk.

 We take great care to make sure that the information in this leaflet is correct and up-to-date.
 However, medicines can be used in different ways for different patients.
 It is important that you ask the advice of your doctor or pharmacist if you are not sure about something.
 This leaflet is about the use of these medicines in the UK, and may not apply to other countries.
 The Royal College of Paediatrics and Child Health (RCPCH), the Neonatal and Paediatric Pharmacists Group (NPPG), WellChild and the contributors and editors cannot be held responsible for the accuracy of information, omissions of information, or any actions that may be taken as a consequence of reading this leaflet.